Inpatient Rehab in Nevada

 Ridge House Carlin - Reno, NV

-Ridge House Carlin is a residential rehab center situated in Reno, NV.
+Ridge House Carlin is an inpatient drug and alcohol rehab situated in Reno, Nevada.

 Location: 1600 Carlin Street, Reno, NV 89503 in Washoe County